 In the mood for some chicken wings but don’t have an oven?
 Or are you looking for a healthier fried chicken recipe in which you can control the type of oil used?
 Then these pan-fried chicken wings are for you!
 Delicious optional garlic butter sauce recipe included.
-Gluten-free, grain-free, low-carb, keto.
+Gluten-free, grain-free, low-carb, keto, animal-based.

 Are you a big fan of the crispiness of deep-fried chicken wings, let’s say from somewhere like Buffalo Wild Wings?
 That crunch is so great, isn’t it?!
 But maybe you aren’t the biggest fan of the oil they use for frying (rancid omega 6 city!), but still want to consume something as similar as possible while feeling better about your health.

 I know I fall into this category, so I thought it was time to try making my own version!

 This pan-fried chicken wings recipe is perfect for us casual cooks who don’t keep things such as deep fryers lying around.
 All you need here is some good old coconut oil and a heavy bottomed pan, such as a cast iron skillet.